All Episodes

 My administration will find each and every one of those who contributed to this atrocity and to other political violence, including the organizations that fund it and support it, as well as those who go after our judges, law enforcement officials, and everyone else who brings order to our country.

-From the attack on my life in Butler, Pennsylvania last year, which killed a husband and father to the attacks on ice agents, to the vicious murder of a healthcare executive in the streets of New York, to the shooting of House Majority Leader Steve Scalise and three others.
+From the attack on my life in Butler, Pennsylvania last year, which killed a husband and father, to the attacks on ICE agents, to the vicious murder of a healthcare executive in the streets of New York, to the shooting of House Majority Leader Steve Scalise and three others.

 Radical left political violence has hurt too many innocent people and taken too many lives.

-Tonight I ask all Americans to commit themselves to the American values for which Charlie Kirk lived and died, the values of free speech, citizenship, the rule of law, and the patriotic devotion and love of God.
+Tonight I ask all Americans to commit themselves to the American values for which Charlie Kirk lived and died.

-Charlie was the best of America.
+Charlie was the best of Americans.

-So I think he's absolutely right and I just hope he follows through on this.
+So I think he's absolutely right, and I just hope he follows through on this.

-It's terrible but I can't tell that it's not AI.
+I can't tell that it's not AI.

-Um, you know, they they will know like the anti-farcelle in Seattle or wherever.
+One of the things I would say is, you know, they could have before now, you know, they will know like the anti-farcel in Seattle or wherever.

-That's what has to be.
+That's what there has to be.

 This is a terrorist organization.